OctechSolutions/Aperture/ApertureStage3Report.md

 Finally, this document features a project evaluation section that covers topics like team organization, implementation schedule / process and the features of the final product with all achievements and failure to achieve mentioned in detail.
 This section boasts artifacts like the aperture project diary, implementation charts, tables depicting project requirements completion status etc.

 The Appendix of this documentation contains supporting documents like a Usability Evaluation document, a list of all Functional and Non-Functional Requirements, etc.

+<div style="page-break-after: always; break-after: page;"></div>

+**Contents**

+[TOC]

+<div style="page-break-after: always; break-after: page;"></div>

+### Introduction

+##### Purpose

+This report outlines the developmental progress of the Aperture application.
+The report will consist of an overall low level and high-level overview of the system and its components, diagrams to visualize the workings of the architecture and details, system testing for technical correctness according to our client’s expectations and a section with project evaluation observations.
+This will ensure the client Dr. Richard Freedman and his associates fully understand and comprehend the Aperture system functionalities..

+This document is intended to be read by but not limited to

+1. The client Dr. Richard Freedman and his associates so they are completely aware of the current state of the Aperture application.
+2. The OcTech Solutions development team as a reference.
+This document will also assist the development team in maintaining the application post deployment.

+##### Scope

+There is one system called “Aperture”.
+The document contains the high-level overview of technologies and components for the 6 sub-systems of Aperture,

+1. Content Creation System
+2. User Account System
+3. User Interaction System
+4. Game Mechanics System
+5. Notification System
+6. Application Improvement System

+These sub-systems will be developed and operational under the guidelines of GDPR and W3C regulations to maintain a high standard.
+Comprehensive and in-depth details of each sub-system is provided in the Stage 1 document submitted on the 26th of November 2020.

+This document submitted on 1st April 2021 contains the final design of the Aperture system.
+It provides a comprehensive summary of the development  journey and project management decisions.

+##### Overview

+This document provides an in-depth and cohesive breakdown of all the design and project/team management decisions which were made while developing the system.
+It will provide an overall overview of the final product along with the environment used to develop and deploy it and a high-level overview of the architecture of the system / sub-systems.
+Explanation of the user interface will also be provided, in addition to a user guide video and installation - setup - management guides.
+The testing methodologies used to test robustness and technical correctness as per our and our client’s expectations will be followed by an in depth discussion of the implementation schedule, problem solving decisions taken etc related to the development journey.
+Usability tests carried out and their results shall also be briefly stated with a detailed Usability Evaluation Section available in the Appendix.